Amputee Prosthetic Funding Process

 That covers the primary funding agencies and from there any balances left then go on to any available secondary/third party agencies.
 For this group we will start with:

-Insurance companies prefer to have the funding request submitted up0 front once the amount to be contributed by the primary agency is know so that they can either accept of deny the claim up front especially wen considering the larger costs of replacement of new prostheses.
+Insurance companies prefer to have the funding request submitted upfront once the amount to be contributed by the primary agency is known, so that they can either accept of deny the claim upfront especially when considering the larger costs of replacement of new prostheses.
 However, in the case of smaller amounts (for repairs or supplies) it is often easier for the client to claim the amounts back from the funding agency following payment to the service provider.
 The reimbursement from these agencies varies as much as the different types of policies available but typically they pay between 70-80% of the approved costs on a reasonable priced “basic” prosthesis less the amount paid by your primary agency.

 If you have become an amputee as a result of a motor vehicle accident in BC but did not receive a settlement, you might be covered under ICBC’s Part 7.
 This gives those accident survivors that do not receive a cash settlement a “funding account” of up to $150,000 to be used toward costs related to the amputated limb.
 Like all the above listed funding agencies, work cannot commence prior to receiving approval for the work to be done.
 In the case of ICBC any contravention to this rule will result in a denial of funding.

 Charitable Organizations provide funding assistance for amputees.
 The largest of these is The War Amps of Canada.
 Within the War Amps there is the National Amputee Centre (NAC) which is located in Ottawa, Ontario.
 The War Amps NAC has various programs for funding.
 They are as follows:

 This program is for amputees registered as adults and provides limited funding every 3 or more years towards a new prosthesis only.
 This program does not provide funding assistance for supplies or repairs.

 The Champ Program